smifaye/smifaye.github.io/_notes/100 Public/Feed/datastudio reports.md

 - search destination page
 - date range

-This data is really important in understanding user behaviour, user language and page performance.
+This data is important in understanding user behaviour, user language and page performance.

 ![Screenshot of a report showing internal search terms and associated stats](/assets/img/internal-search.png)